 The LOW AIR warning light, located on the instrument panel, will illuminate if a failure should occur in the tag axle/rear suspension system.
 If this should occur while driving, the vehicle may be carefully driven to the nearest Winnebago or Itasca dealer or a qualified truck air suspension service center.
-Although this condition does not totally disable the vehicle, it will cause less than satisfactory ride characteristics and should be serviced as soon as possible to restore proper performance.
+Although this condition does not totally disable the vehicle, it will cause less than satisfactory ride characteristics and reduced ground clearance and should be serviced as soon as possible to restore proper performance.

-Low Air Warning Light
+Low Air Warning Light (on dash)